🎄 For the frame, it's on the house! With the code : CADREOFFERT2024 🎄

 Claes Oldenbourg (1929 - 2022)

 American sculptor Claes Oldenburg is known for his large-scale reproductions of everyday objects used in public art installations.
-Soft and sculpted versions of everyday objects are another important theme in his work.
-Oldenburg is famous for his humorous sculptures of food and inanimate objects.
-His renowned collection of such works was first exhibited in 1961 in the artist's installation called "The Store" in New York's Lower East Side.
-Oldenburg created plaster sculptures of strawberry shortcake and candied apples for the project.
+A key theme in his work is the soft, sculpted interpretation of these objects.
+Known for his humorous food and inanimate object sculptures.
+Oldenburg's famous collection was first shown in his 1961 installation, "The Store", in New York's Lower East Side.

 Robert Indiana (1928 - 2018)